LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Ethereum-Mainnet-Jobs.md

 :::tip
 ### Looking for a custom price feed?
-We can update any of your contract's data at a set frequency, and/or deviation-based trigger condition. [**Fill out our request survey**](https://linkwellnodes.io/Getting-Started.html) to get this set up - we'll typically deliver your new feed to you within **24 hours** or less!
+We can update any of your contract's data at a set frequency, and/or deviation-based trigger condition. [**Fill out our request survey**](https://linkwellnodes.io/Getting-Started.html) to get this set up - we'll typically deliver your new feed to you in **24 hours or less!**
 :::

 ### Select the data type that you need: